chaofengqing/chao_lab/content/resources/github_repo/index.md

+---
-# How to prepare for a GitHub repository
+title: How to prepare for a GitHub repository?
+linktitle: GitHub Repository
+# summary: The presentation tips are based on Dr. Chao's comments for past lab presentations
+authors:
+- Qiang-Qiqi
+tags:
+- lab
+date: '2025-11-28'
+type: book
+toc: true
+weight: 3
+---

 ## 1. Create a GitHub Account